Arif-Foysal/obsidian/Computer Architecture/interpretation.md

-- Interpreted Languages: In interpreted languages like Python, JavaScript, or Ruby, an interpreter reads and executes the program line by line.
+- Interpreted Languages: In interpreted languages like [[Python]], JavaScript, or Ruby, an interpreter reads and executes the program line by line.
 Here's the general process:

     - The source code written in the programming language is passed to the interpreter.
     - The interpreter reads the code line by line, translates each line into machine-readable instructions, and executes them immediately.